gradle/gradle/design-docs/incremental-build.md

 ## GRADLE-1814: Uptodate check fails when changing property includeEmptyDirs of Copy task

 ## GRADLE-1298: Change in filtered resource not picked up by archive tasks

+## GRADLE-2082: Validate that input and output annotation are attached to property with valid type

+## Change type decoration so that incremental API objects are not extensible

+Allow type decoration to distinguish between domain objects and API objects.
+API objects should not be decorated with `DynamicObjectAware`, `IConventionAware` or `ExtensionAware` or any of the asssociated state.

 ## Story: Java compile task specifies its output files